 1. Adapt to the business culture in the cosmetics ingredients sector

 You need to know about the business culture in the cosmetics ingredients sector.
-A key advantage of following this recommendation is that it will help you in your interactions with your prospective buyers.
-Your prospective buyers will be consciously and subconsciously observing you and your behaviour, which ultimately boils down to an ongoing assessment of the risk of doing business with you.
+A key advantage of following this recommendation is that it will help you in your dealings with your prospective buyers.
+Your prospective buyers will be consciously and subconsciously observing you and your behaviour, which ultimately results to an ongoing assessment of the risk of doing business with you.
 You must therefore always try to make a good impression; not doing so is likely to result to in you failing to do business with European buyers.

 The first point to mention about the business culture is that the cosmetics ingredients sector is part of the chemicals industry.
 Many exporters who are already successful in the food ingredients sector often do not make it in the cosmetics ingredients sector because they do not pay enough attention to this characteristic.
 Even if your ingredient is of natural origin, organic certified or from the wild, the common denominator is that it is part of the chemicals sector, which concerns chemical substances and mixtures.
 The watchwords are safety and efficacy.